geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-02-24/meeting-transcript.md

 So I'm kind of investigating that, but I think I'm on the right path to having this.

 ##### **Chenyu** [[00:55:13](https://www.youtube.com/watch?v=Dm83mY6ONks&t=3313)]
-Are you sure it's the estimation that's wrong, or is it really...
+Are you sure it's the estimation that's wrong, or is it really..
 So because Arange has its own rewrite rules that optimize the Arange and friends to the simple form, and if that's broken, there is an issue that groups can break Arange.
 But if it's applying group, then the rewrite rule doesn't apply anymore.
 Then it would degrade to the slower version of Arange.